nirwan1265/MAGCAT/README.md

 **Interpretation:**
 This reflects **collective functional engagement**: the pathway as a whole is involved, even if no single gene is a monster hit.

+**Biological example:**
+**Cytokine / immune signaling cascades**

+When tissues are injured or infected, inflammatory signaling does not flip through a single master switch.
+Instead, cytokine cascades (such as IL-6/JAK–STAT or NF-κB signaling) act as multi-step modules that sense danger, transmit the signal through the cell, and reprogram gene expression to mount a response and then turn it back down.

+A typical pro-inflammatory module includes:

+Cytokines (e.g. IL6, TNF, IL1B) that are secreted as soluble “alarm” signals,

+Cell-surface receptors (IL6R, TNFRSF family) that detect these alarms on target cells,

+Intracellular kinases and adaptors (JAKs, MAPKs, TRAFs, IKKs) that propagate the signal through phosphorylation cascades,

+Transcription factors (STATs, RELA/NF-κB) that enter the nucleus and change the expression of hundreds of target genes,

+Plus feedback and regulatory nodes (inhibitors, decoy receptors, suppressors) that damp or reshape the response.

+Functionally, the inflammatory tone of a tissue is set by small perturbations at many of these steps: a bit more or less receptor on the surface, slightly altered kinase activity, modest changes in transcription factor binding efficiency, or subtle shifts in the strength of negative feedback.
+No single gene acts as a strict on/off switch; the phenotype emerges from coordinated nudges across the module.

+In an association context (e.g. CRP levels, autoimmune disease risk, or cytokine concentrations), this architecture tends to produce many genes with modest effects rather than one overwhelming driver: gene-level p-values cluster in a “pretty good” range (around 10⁻³–10⁻²) across a dozen or more pathway members, with no single gene showing an extreme p-value like 10⁻¹².

+At the pathway level this is a textbook Coordinated Moderate Enrichment (CME) pattern: the entire signaling module is slightly shifted in the same general direction.
+In CATFISH, this kind of signal is best captured by Fisher’s method, Stouffer/mean-Z, and soft TFisher with a mild truncation, all of which gain power from many moderately associated genes rather than a single spike.

 ---

 ## Archetype III — Diffuse Polygenic Shift (DPS)